Withered (album)

-Withered is the debut studio album by American singer-songwriter D4vd, released on April 25, 2025.
-After rising to prominence with his debut single "Romantic Homicide", signing to Darkroom and Interscope Records, D4vd released two EPs, Petals to Thorns and The Lost Petals in 2023.
-He collaborated with the producers Tyler Spry, Ryan Tedder, and Harry Charles, among others.
-It is an album that explores themes of heartbreak, emotional isolation, and personal evolution.
+Withered (stylized in all caps) is the only studio album by the American singer-songwriter D4vd, released on April 25, 2025.
+Before the album, D4vd gained recognition with his debut single "Romantic Homicide" and signed with Darkroom and Interscope Records.
+He released two EPs, Petals to Thorns and The Lost Petals in 2023, collaborating with producers such as Tyler Spry, Ryan Tedder, and Harry Charles, among others.
+The album delves into themes of heartbreak, emotional isolation, and personal growth.
+Following the discovery of the remains of teenager Celeste Rivas Hernandez in a Tesla automobile registered to D4vd in September 2025, the album's promotional tour was cut short and a planned deluxe edition was shelved.

 Background and composition

-D4vd rose to prominence in 2022 with the viral success of his breakout single "Romantic Homicide", which gained traction on TikTok.
-By 2025, he had amassed over 31 million monthly listeners on Spotify and signed a record deal with Interscope Records.
-It follows his earlier EPs, Petals to Thorns and The Lost Petals, and explores themes of heartbreak, emotional isolation, and personal evolution.
-Withered comprises 15 tracks that blend melodic pop, indie R&B, ambient soundscapes, and lo-fi textures.
+D4vd rose to prominence in 2022 with his hit single "Romantic Homicide", which gained traction on TikTok.
+By 2025, he amassed over 31 million monthly listeners on Spotify and signed with Interscope Records.
+It follows his earlier EPs, Petals to Thorns and The Lost Petals, and explores themes of heartbreak, emotional isolation, and personal growth.
+His album Withered features 15 tracks blending melodic pop, indie R&B, ambient sounds, and lo-fi textures.
 The album was released through Darkroom and Interscope Records.
 D4vd had said the album took two years to finish.
-The album landed at number thirteen on Billboard 200 chart within two weeks of being released.
+The album landed at number thirteen on Billboard 200 chart within two weeks of release.
 Lyrically, the album explores love, identity, and emotional decay.
-D4vd has described it as a "culmination of everything [he’s] tried to say musically" since his debut.
+D4vd described it as a "culmination of everything [he's] tried to say musically" since his debut.